-When does Ramadan begin in 2018? | EarthSky.org
+When does Ramadan begin in 2019? | EarthSky.org

 The Islamic holy month of Ramadan falls at a different time each year because the Islamic calendar is a lunar calendar, based on the moon’s natural cycles.
-That’s why there isn’t a fixed date for Ramadan, which is the 9th month in this calendar, traditionally determined by the sighting of a crescent moon.
-Today – May 15, 2018 – is the date of new moon, that is, a moon most directly between the Earth and sun for this month.
-New moon comes at 11:48 UTC today (12:48 p.m.
-London Time; 7:48 a.m.
-Eastern Daylight Time in the U.S; translate UTC to your time).
-We’ve seen some announcements that Ramadan in 2018 will begin this evening – the evening of May 15.
-We’ve seen other announcements that the beginning of Ramadan will be announced on May 15.
+That’s why there isn’t a fixed date for Ramadan, which is the ninth month in this calendar, traditionally determined by an actual sighting of a crescent moon by the UAE’s moon-sighting committee.
+May 4, 2019, is the date of new moon, that is, a moon most directly between the Earth and sun for this month.
+New moon comes at 22:45 UTC on May 4; translate UTC to your time.
+That exact time of new moon makes the coming young moon sighting for the Middle East relatively clear; a young moon will be visible through telescopes and binoculars on May 5.
+Therefore, 2019’s Ramadan will most likely begin on May 6.

-Will anyone on Earth be able to see the moon on this Tuesday evening with the eye alone?
+Will anyone on Earth be able to see the moon on May 5 with the eye alone?
 Yes.
 Possibly.
-The chances are best for those for those living at longitudes farther and farther west from, say, London.
-The farther west you are on May 15, the more time will have passed on your clock since the instant of new moon.
+But not from Europe or the Middle East, and likely not from the eastern half of North America.
+The chances are best for those for those living at longitudes farther and farther west in North or Central America, or on islands in the Pacific.
+The farther west you are on May 5, the more time will have passed on your clock since the instant of new moon.
 Thus, because the moon orbits Earth continuously, the moon will have had more time to move away from our line of sight to the sun, on the sky’s dome.

-In other words, the farther west you are, the longer after sunset the moon will set.
-The darker your sky will be.
-For those reasons, the farther west you are on May 15, the more likely it is you’ll be able to see the young crescent in the western twilight sky after sunset.
+In other words, the farther west you are, the longer after sunset the moon will set and the darker your sky will be.
+For those reasons, the farther west you are on May 5, the more likely it is you’ll be able to see a young crescent in the western twilight sky after sunset with the eye alone.

 Let’s consider the youngest moon that can be seen with the eye alone.
 By youngest I mean closest to new moon.